Which country is cheaper, France or Belgium?

 Paris: It's a big city, so it's easy to get lost in the chaos, but there are many hostels and other backpacker hangouts around town.

-Many students visit France.
+Students come from all over to stay in France.
 With multiple large universities, this country hosts many students every year as both tourists and study-abroad participants.
 From the large cities to the small towns, it's easy to get around as a student, especially since many hostels and museums offer discounts for anyone under 26.
 Also, the nightlife is terrific in many of the major cities such as Paris, Lyon, and Nice.

 Paris: The city is one of the most popular destinations for international and study abroad students.